Mulfran Press (logo)

 Some Languages Are Hard To Dream In by Lesley Saunders, with images by Christopher Hedley-Dent

-All titles £4 each, post-free direct from Mulfran Press.
-As with Mulfran books, also available from Blackwell Bookshop Online, from amazon.co.uk and from Windsor Bookshop in Penarth.
-Further titles are under development; watch this space for announcements.
+All titles £4 each except The Flood and Ten Poems [Russian with parallel English and Arabic text] £6 each, all post-free direct from Mulfran Press.
+As with Mulfran books, also available from Blackwell's Bookshop Online.
 More about Mulfran Miniatures.

 book cover